gitter-badger/kuzminki/README.md

 FROM "user_profile"
 WHERE "email" = ANY(
   SELECT "email"
-  FROM "old_user"
+  FROM "newsletter"
-  WHERE "spending" < 1000
+  WHERE "is_subscribed" = true
 )
 LIMIT 10
 ```